JulienBernard3383279/pico-joybus-comms/README.md

 Check src/joybus.cpp for more information.

-This was extracted from https://github.com/JulienBernard3383279/pico-rectangle for public use - just ask me before using it.
-(Discord: Arte#9281, Twitter: https://twitter.com/SSBM_Arte)
+This was extracted from https://github.com/JulienBernard3383279/pico-rectangle for public use and is licensed under GPL.